Norms, Institutions, and Robots: Norms and Institutions

 \end{defin}

-Qualifiers are verbs like \emph{must} or \emph{must-not}, or relations like \emph{inside} or \emph{before}.
+Qualifiers are deontic verbs, like \emph{must} or \emph{must-not}, or relations, like \emph{inside} or \emph{before}.
 By talking about ground statements, qualifiers define the normative language of an institution.
-For example, a unary qualifier representing necessity can be used to express an obligation like ``a goal-keeper {\em must} defend its goal''.
-Qualifiers defined over pairs of statements can, for example, express temporal concepts such as ``before'', ``during'', etc. In our formalization, we distinguish between \emph{obligation norms}, that impose obligatory actions, and \emph{modal norms}, that describe other requirements on statements.
+For example, a unary qualifier for necessity can be used to express an obligation like ``a goal-keeper {\em must} defend its goal''.
+Qualifiers defined over pairs of statements can, for example, express temporal concepts such as `before', `during', etc. In Section~\ref{sec.semantics} we shall see how these intuitive semantics are formalized.
+We distinguish between \emph{obligation norms}, that impose obligatory actions, and \emph{modal norms}, that describe other requirements on statements.

 An obligation norm has a unary qualifier denoting that the action in the statement must be executed.
 The qualifier could indicate that it is necessary to execute the action at least once, or that it should be executed repeatedly.
 An obligation norm may express that for example that ``a goal-keeper {\em must} defend its goal'' as $\norm{must}{\stm{goal-keeper}{defend}{ownGoal}}$, or that ``a buyer {\em must} pay a seller'' as $\norm{must}{\stm{buyer}{pay}{seller}}$.
+One can also define norms that state which actions are forbidden in an institution using a unary qualifier \emph{must not}, e.g., $\norm{mustNot}{\stm{referee}{play}{footballField}}$.